celestiaorg/celestia-app/test/e2e/readme.md

 ### Restoring old cluster configuration

-To restore your previous cluster configuration, if you followed the [backup your existing cluster configuration](#backup-existing-configuration) section:
+If you followed the [backup your existing cluster configuration](#backup-existing-configuration) section, you can restore your previous cluster configuration using:

 ```shell
 cp ${HOME}/.kube/config_backup ${HOME}/.kube/config